ryujimiya/WinPcapSample/README.md

 **What is WinPcapSample**
 This is an example application to show how to use WinPcap in Adobe AIR application,
-using the ActionScript Native Extension (ANE): [WinPcapExtension](https://github.com/ryujimiya/WinPcapExtension/)
+using the ActionScript Native Extension (ANE): [WinPcapExtension](https://github.com/ryujimiya/WinPcapExtension/) and [PacketLib](https://github.com/ryujimiya/PacketLib/)

 **Latest Release**
 version1.0